-If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable and using a custom deployment script specific to your institution.
+If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable using a custom deployment script specific to your institution.

-Installation in WebSphere is fairly straight-forward beyond the above choice: most users can simply accept defaults, except for supplying the application name.
-Consult your server documentation for explanation of the various options.
+Installation in WebSphere is fairly straightforward beyond the above choice: most users can simply accept defaults, except for supplying the application name.
+Refer to your server documentation for an explanation of the various options.

 If you are deploying on WebSphere 7.0 prior to fix pack 15, you will need to upgrade WebSphere to support OSGI Applications and Java Persistence API (JPA) 2.0.
 See Appendix A.

-If your application server does not do it already by default, you will need to set the Class Loader options to ‘Classes Loaded with Local Class First’ and ‘Single Class Loader for Application’.
-If using WebSphere, these are found under “Class loading and update detection” section.
+If your application server is not doing it already by default, the user will need to set the Class Loader options to ‘Classes Loaded with Local Class First’ and ‘Single Class Loader for Application’.
+If using WebSphere, these are found under the “Class loading and update detection” section.

-If applicable, make sure to save the configuration post-deployment.
+If applicable, make sure to Save the configuration post-deployment.

 If applicable, make sure you regenerate the plug-in configuration for proper communication between the Web Server and the Application Server.